 The following courses are required for the associate degree (see University catalog) and must be completed to graduate from the program.
 If taken at NU during the professional curriculum, the courses must be taken during specific semesters to avoid conflict with clinical instruction.

-- Introduction to Chemistry (includes lab) or Physics for the Health Professions or Physics 1 with a lab (Prefer Physics and recommend Physics for the Health Profession at Newman)
+- Introduction to Chemistry (includes lab) or Physics for the Health Sciences (Prefered) or Physics 1 (with a lab)

 The Application Process

 For those interested in applying to the Radiologic Technology Program, the following process must be completed.